wazuh/wazuh-documentation/source/gcp/prerequisites/considerations.rst

 Creation time in Google Cloud Storage bucket contents
 -----------------------------------------------------

-The ``gcp-bucket`` Wazuh module will use the creation time for each blob inside the provided Cloud Storage bucket to determine the date to which each log file corresponds.
-This means if the user manually moves any file inside the specified bucket its creation time will be updated and the ``gcp-module`` will assume the file is new.
+When using the ``only_logs_after`` tag, the Wazuh module uses the creation time of each blob in the Google Cloud Storage bucket to determine if a file should be processed or not.
+This means that if the user manually moves any blob inside the specified bucket, its creation date changes and the ``gcp-module`` Wazuh module processes it again as it is considered a new blob.

-When using the ``only_logs_after`` tag the Wazuh module will use the creation time of each blob to determine if it should be processed.
-Any date in the file's name will be ignored.
-Only creation date is used to determine whether a file should be processed.
+Any date in the file's name is ignored and only the creation date is used to determine whether or not a file should be processed.

 Configuring multiple Google Cloud Storage bucket